 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-Two Research Specialists, with at least an undergraduate degree in sign language or deaf education studies and 5 years’ experience in linguistic projects, are needed to assist in the preparation of the final submission draft of the Eswatini Sign Language Dictionary.
-The PCRVs will work with staff in the preparation of the final submission draft of the dictionary, and make recommendations about organization, presentation and content of the dictionary.
-The Volunteers will also collaborate with principal researcher and counterparts in planning and conducting stakeholder lemmatization meetings, prepare sign samples for stakeholder lemmatization meetings, and evaluate significance of variation in signing among the four regions of Eswatini.
+A Research Specialist, with at least an undergraduate degree in sign language or deaf education studies and 5 years’ experience in linguistic projects, is needed to assist in the preparation of the final submission draft of the Eswatini Sign Language Dictionary.
+The PCRV will work with staff in the preparation of the final submission draft of the dictionary, and make recommendations about organization, presentation and content of the dictionary.
+The Volunteer will also collaborate with the principal researcher and counterparts in planning and conducting stakeholder lemmatization meetings, prepare sign samples for stakeholder lemmatization meetings, and evaluate significance of variation in signing among the four regions of Eswatini.
 The goal of this assignment is to build local capacity to complete a full Eswatini Sign Language Dictionary.

 Please note these are approximate departure dates and might change due to programmatic need.

 • At least 5 years’ experience on linguist assignment